robotlolita/siren/documentation/platform-design.md

 ## Computations and objects

-Mermaid is a pure Object-Oriented language.
+Siren is a pure Object-Oriented language.
 Users design programs by describing how objects interact with each other.
 All actions in the system must be carried by sending messages to objects (there are no control flow structures such as `if` statements or `for` loops).
 While this model of programming can be fairly powerful, it's not immediately obvious how one should go about designing these interactions.

-In Mermaid, there are guidelines for effectively designing them.
-A design process starts by determining the problem, figuring out which components this problem has, and then determining which kind of concept each component should be represented as in the Mermaid world.
+In Siren, there are guidelines for effectively designing them.
+A design process starts by determining the problem, figuring out which components this problem has, and then determining which kind of concept each component should be represented as in the Siren world.

 Kinds of concepts can be divided in: